General Markovian Equation for Scalar Fields in a Slowly Evolving Background: 2PI formalism for an interacting scalar

 Here $\delta_\mathcal{C}(x-y)$ is the four-dimensional delta function with time arguments on the contour $\mathcal{C}$.
-In the 2PI formalism one- and two point functions are a priori independent quantities.
+In the 2PI formalism one- and two-point functions are a priori independent quantities.
 For instance, for a system with only one scalar field, $\mathbf{\Gamma}[\varphi, \Delta]$ is a functional of two independent functions $\varphi$ and $\Delta$, which obey the equations \eqref{EOM-varphi0} and \eqref{EOMofG}.
 Practically these equations are solved perturbatively by expressing $\mathbf{\Gamma}_{\rm loop}$ and $\Pi$ in terms of Feynman diagrams, i.e., integrals over products made of $\Delta$ and $\varphi$.
 The equations of motion \eqref{EOM-varphi0} and \eqref{EOMofG} then form a set of coupled integro-differential equations for the two functions $\Delta$ and $\varphi$.
-The solution for \eqref{EOMofG} at any given order in perturbation theory can formally be expressed as a functional of $\varphi$.
-This solution $\Delta[\varphi]$ is the fully resummed propagator in the presence of a background field $\varphi$.
-When plugging $\Delta[\varphi]$ back into \eqref{EOM-varphi0}, we obtain a generating functional $\mathbf{\Gamma}[\varphi,\Delta[\varphi]]$ for $\varphi$ at the desired order in perturbation theory.\footnote{In contrast to $\mathbf{\Gamma}[\varphi, \Delta]$ in \eqref{EOMofG}, $\mathbf{\Gamma}[\varphi,\Delta[\varphi]]$ cannot be used as a generating functional for $\Delta$ anymore since $\Delta[\varphi]$ already is the solution of its 2PI equation of motion. } The implicit dependence of the solution $\Delta[\varphi]$ on $\varphi$ has no effect on the functional derivative in \eqref{EOM-varphi0},
+The solution of Eq.~\eqref{EOMofG} at any given order in perturbation theory can formally be expressed as a functional of $\varphi$.
+This solution $\Delta[\varphi]$ is the fully resummed propagator in the presence of a background field $\varphi$.\footnote{ In general $\varphi$ and $\Delta$ can also depend on external sources, which we have set to zero to obtain \eqref{EOM-varphi0} and \eqref{EOM-G}, cf.~e.g.~\cite{Garbrecht:2015cla,Millington:2019nkw} for a discussion.} When plugging $\Delta[\varphi]$ back into \eqref{EOM-varphi0}, we obtain a generating functional $\mathbf{\Gamma}[\varphi,\Delta[\varphi]]$ for $\varphi$ at the desired order in perturbation theory.\footnote{In contrast to $\mathbf{\Gamma}[\varphi, \Delta]$ in \eqref{EOMofG}, $\mathbf{\Gamma}[\varphi,\Delta[\varphi]]$ cannot be used as a generating functional for $\Delta$ anymore since $\Delta[\varphi]$ already is the solution of its 2PI equation of motion. } The implicit dependence of the solution $\Delta[\varphi]$ on $\varphi$ has no effect on the functional derivative in \eqref{EOM-varphi0},

 and the resulting equation of motion remains the same.
 The same conclusion can be drawn if we had solved for $\varphi$ first.